djalbat/highmark-yapp/README.md

 Note that the usual delimiters for block listings consisting of three backticks have been replaced with three single quotes `'''`.
 This generally makes things easier when working inside string template literals that use backticks for delimiters of course.

+## Building

+Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
+The pertinent commands are:

+    npm run build-debug
+    npm run watch-debug

 ## Contact